-Cats recover very quickly from neutering operations but we'd recommend following your vet's advice on how to look after your cat after its operation.
+Cats recover very quickly from neutering operations - follow your vet's advice on how to look after your cat after its operation.

 How much does it cost?

 The cost of the operation varies according to what part of the country you live in and the vet you use.
 The average neutering cost for a male cat in our area is between £50 and £80 and the average cost for a female cat is between £70 and £120.
 Your vet will be happy to give you a quote before the operation takes place.

 Cats Protection offers financial assistance to cat owners on benefits or low incomes to help with the cost of neutering.

-Cats Protection may be able to help with the cost of neutering your cat, so please give us a call to discuss this.
+Cats Protection may be able to help with the cost of neutering your domestic cat, so please give us a call to discuss this.

 An uncontrolled feral colony will grow very quickly.
 The cats will be susceptible to disease (see above - FIV, FeLV, Cat Flu) and may also become a nuisance.
 Simply removing feral cats is not a long-term solution as this creates a vacuum and a new colony will soon move-in taking their place.